UnexceptedSpectic/BioLockJ/mkdocs/user-guide/docs/GENERATED/Validation.md

 Maybe module 5 is a resource-intensive classifier, and modules 1-4 are processing and filtering steps ending with the SeqFileValidator.
 If modules 1-4 filter out too much, you might not want to move forward with module 5 until you've made adjustments to the earlier modules.
 You could create an expectation file for module 4, that just lists the names of the files and their pre-filtering file size (in bytes), and set `validation.sizeWithinPercent=80` and `SeqFileValidator.stopPipeline=Y`.
 With this, the pipeline will stop if any of those files are not in the module 4 output or if any of them have been reduced by more than 80%.
 The output file names are predictable if you've ever seen output from that module before.

+## Other notes

+**gzip** is a common utility, frequently used with sequence data.
+It can incorporate metadata into the zipped file, a minor variation which can cause md5 checks to fail.
+To avoid these misleading failures, the validation utility will take the md5 of the decompressed form of the file for any file that ends in ".gz".
+Thus, the md5 reported for a fastq file is the same regardless of whether it has been gzipped.